 (1) Only one incentive will be granted for each residential unit.
-(2) The total cost of a single-family residential unit, excluding land costs, on-site and off-site improvements, may not exceed and evaluation period.
-(4) No Departmental employees, BPA employees involved in the RSD Program, or their immediate families are eligible to receive an incentive under this program.
+(2) The total cost of a single-family residential unit, excluding land costs, on-site and off-site improvements, may not exceed \$120,000.

-\$120,000.
 (3) No person or company may receive an incentive for more than five single-family residential units.
-This limitation may be waived by the Director of the Department if a sufficient number of incentives have not been awarded within 60 days of the beginning of the selection
+This limitation may be waived by the Director of the Department if a sufficient number of incentives have not been awarded within 60 days of the beginning of the selection and evaluation period.